-The recordings, which also feature pianist Natalie Zhu, can be purchased with the book as an accompanying CD or through Smart Music.
-Alfred Music said that they also "will soon be available for digital download via iTunes, Amazon, and Alfred.com."
+The recordings, which also feature pianist Natalie Zhu, can be purchased with the book as an accompanying CD, or you can download them with these links:

 "The International Suzuki Association's Violin Committee is grateful to Hilary for her exacting standards during the recording sessions," said a statement on Alfred's website.
 "She brought tremendous energy, artistry, and dedication to bear in all aspects of this recording.
 Hilary expressed many times to the Committee her delight in revisiting these pieces from her childhood, and the opportunity to make a lasting contribution to the world-wide Suzuki community.
 These are recordings that students, parents, and teachers will enjoy listening to for years to come."